vaniersfrancis/vaniersfrancis/README.md

 ## 🧰 Tools & Technologies
 - Linux (Ubuntu)
+- Splunk (SIEM, alerts, dashboards)
 - VirtualBox
 - Git & GitHub
 - Command Line (CLI)
+- Networking fundamentals
 - CompTIA Security+ (In Progress)

 ---

 ## 🚀 Goal
-To transition into an IT / Cybersecurity role by building real-world skills and hands-on experience.
+To transition into an IT / Cybersecurity role with a focus on system administration, security monitoring, and SOC analysis.